Rewiring Your Autopilot

 In my own experience of a very difficult time, I found this invisible operator at work in the darkest moments - waking in the early hours to destructive loops of thought, feeling entirely controlled.

 I selected a simple mantra: I choose the light - I walk in the light.’
-I found that repeating it at that vulnerable moment didn’t suppress the mind; it gave the autopilot system a different script.
+I found that repeating it at that vulnerable moment didn’t suppress the mind; but it gave the autopilot system a different script.

 Over weeks it became automatic.
 That’s the essence of rewiring your autopilot.